 Nothing makes a more impressive centerpiece during the holidays than a homemade gingerbread house, and they are not as difficult to make as they might appear.
 It is also a great way to get your children involved in the holiday festivities.
 You can put the basic frame structure together and watch the kids have a ball decorating with their favorite candies.

 Gingerbread House Instructions

 The construction of your gingerbread house will closely follow the building concepts of a real house.
 Proper planning is essential.
 You can make the gingerbread ahead of time, making sure to let it thoroughly cool in a dry area before wrapping securely to store.
 Be sure to allow plenty of time to put the pieces together.

-The recipes can be used for not only a gingerbread house with icing but also gingerbread cookies.
+can be used for not only a gingerbread house with icing but also gingerbread cookies.
 Here are a few simple tips:

 • Cut the basic structure templates for your house from posterboard and test first by taping the pieces together.
 If it will stand as made out of posterboard, then most likely it will be structurally safe for your gingerbread house.